• 12 min read

 • Potential for authentic interaction.
 When you establish an organic lead, that lead is all yours.
 Plus, you’ll likely have had some prior interaction with your lead, establishing trust and rapport.

 • It’ll take time.
-Whether you adopt an old fashioned letter box drop campaign, targeted social and search ads, or a hybrid approach, generating your own solar leads will be a labor of love and might not offer a high ROI in the short term.
+Whether you adopt an old-fashioned letter box drop campaign, targeted social and search ads, or a hybrid approach, generating your own solar leads will be a labor of love and might not offer a high ROI in the short term.

 • Potential for low quality leads.
 Most of your leads will probably be folks who are mildly interested, at best.
 You’ll spend a lot of time filtering out cold from hot leads.